 - RCG photo competency card: The fee component of the RCG competency card is $30 and is added to the cost of the course.
 Course costs will vary between different training organisations.

-- Combined RSA and RCG competency cards: The fee for students completing both competencies is $100.
+- Combined RSA and RCG competency cards: The fee for students completing both competencies is $100, plus the cost of the courses.
 To ensure only one card is issued, students should have completed both courses before applying to Australia Post.